ahadjidj/Streaming-Workshop-with-HDF/README.md

   ```
 ## Create record readers and writters in NiFi

 To use these schema in NiFi, we will leverage record based processors.
 These processors use record readers and writers to offer improved performances and to use schemas defined globally in a Schema Registry.
 Our sources (MySQL CDC event and Web App logs) generate data in JSON format so we will need a JSON reader to deserialise data.
 We will store this data in ElasticSearch and publish it to Kafka.
 Hence, we need JSON and Avro writers to serialize the data.
-To add a reader/writer accessible by all our NiFi flows, navigate to the root canvas, click on Configure, Controller service and click on "+" button.
+To add a reader/writer accessible by all our NiFi flows, navigate to the NiFi root canvas, click on Configure on the left panel, Controller services and click on "+" button.

 ### Add a HortonworksSchemaRegistry
-Before adding any record reader/writer, we need to add a Hortonworks Schema Registry to tell NiFi where to look for schemas definitions.
-Add a HortonworksSchemaRegistry controller and configure it with your SR URL as shown below:
+Before adding any record reader/writer, we need to add a Schema Registry to tell NiFi where to look for schema definitions.
+NiFi supports several Schema Registries (Hortonworks, Confluent, NiFi schema registry).
+Hortonworks Schema registry is a cross tool regsitry that's integrated with NiFi, Kafka and SAM.
+Add a HortonworksSchemaRegistry controller to NiFi and configure it with your SR URL as shown below:

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/HortonworksSchemaRegistry.png)